-You have received a decision Your extension application has been rejected – asylum
+You have received a decision If your extension application has been rejected – asylum

 You have previously been granted asylum in Sweden and your application for an extended residence permit has now been rejected.

 Here you will find information about what you need to do if your application has been rejected.
-The information is relevant if you have a residence permit for protection reasons and have applied for an extension of your permit.
+The information is relevant if you have a residence permit due to protection needs and have applied for an extension of your permit.

 Yes, you can appeal the Swedish Migration Agency’s decision.
 Information about how to appeal and the deadline for doing so is provided in the decision.
 If you choose to appeal, a court will review the decision.